louwrentius/fio-plot/bench_fio/README.md

 Please notice that on the command line, multiple arguments are separated by spaces.
 However, within the INI file, multiple arguments are separated by a comma.

+### Fio Client/Server support

+The Fio tool supports a client-server model where one host can issue a benchmark on one to hundreds of remote hosts. bench-fio supports this feature with the --remote and --remote-checks options.

+The --remote argument requires a file containing one host per line as required by Fio.

+	host01
+	host02

+The --remote-checks parameter first checks all specified hosts to determine if TCP port 8765 is open.
+If not, the bechmark will be aborted before any benchmarks have started.
+Fio will start benchmarking hosts that are available, but then abort when some host are found to be unreachable, which may not be desirable.
+Obiously, this check will take some time with a lot of hosts.

 ### Output

 The benchmark data consists of two typtes of data.